chingmm/movie-review-frontend/README.md

 1)   Movies.js which contains movie schema
 2)   User.js which contains user schema
 Server.js folder: contains the middle, router and listeners.

+#Components
+The Navbar and Title were made as components because they are used throughout the pages and doesn't need a route.
+Signup, Login, Logout is in the Navbar - using onClick as the function to remove the jwt token, Logout appears and goes away based on user's status.

+#Pages
+Login Page, Signup Page were made and routed to their proper links.
+Movie componenet starts with a search bar that is bringing in props from the movieSearch page.
+This page contains the code that will filter the third party API we used with matching titles.
+The results were displayed using Bootstrap and the props from MovieResults (returned API list were mapped out) and MovieDetails(provided the poster path and the if statement).

+React-Bootstrap was used to style the pages and App.css.